Table Of Contents

 • It is a fully managed database solution, enabling you to deploy databases in the AWS cloud in a few clicks.

-• RDS on Amazon EC2 hands you a lot of control of the underlying instances, including choosing instance types and sizes, so you can customize your DB performance to your requirements.
+• RDS on Amazon EC2 hands you a lot of control over the underlying instances, including choosing instance types and sizes so that you can customize your DB performance to your requirements.

-• RDS retains your transaction logs and backups/recovery data for a period you specify.
+• RDS retains your transaction logs and backups/recovery data for your specified period.

 Amazon RDS also delivers high availability, scalability, and resilience across multiple Availability Zones.
 It is also ideal for long-running database jobs.